Alexander Cochrane: Naval career

-About 1802–1803, Cochrane alienated the Spanish governor of Ferrol, Galicia, when one of his commanders intercepted four ships of the Spanish treasure fleet returning from South America, before they reached Cádiz.
-The effect of Cochrane's actions was to bring Spain back into the war on France's side in 1804.

-Cochrane also had been incensed that the brilliant Sir Edward Pellew, a "tarpaulin officer" (an officer who had worked up from being a seaman), had been preferred over himself, a well connected aristocrat, as Admiral of the White to become Commander-in-Chief, East Indies.
-Cochrane tried to implicate Sir Edward Pellew, who had good relations with the Governor of Ferrol, in fraud, then making seriously damaging and unfounded allegations against Sir Edward's secretary Fitzgerald.
+In October 1804, Cochrane alienated the Spanish governor of Ferrol, when one of his commanders intercepted four ships of the Spanish treasure fleet returning from South America, before they reached Cádiz.
+The effect of the attack was to bring Spain back into the war on France's side in December 1804.
+Cochrane also had been incensed that Admiral of the White Sir Edward Pellew, a talented "tarpaulin officer" (an officer who had worked up from being a seaman), had been preferred over himself, a well connected aristocrat, to become Commander-in-Chief, East Indies.
+Cochrane tried to implicate Pellew, who had good relations with the governor of Ferrol, in fraud, then making seriously damaging and unfounded allegations against Pellew's secretary Fitzgerald.
 These were never substantiated and destroyed Fitzgerald's career but didn't accomplish the destruction of its target, who later became Viscount Exmouth.